BereCar/BereCar/README.md

 ## 🌱 What I'm learning

 - Advanced JavaScript and TypeScript
-- Deep learning with TensorFlow and PyTorch
+- Devops with Docker Kubernetes and Terraform
 - Cloud computing with AWS

 ## 👯 I’m looking to collaborate on: